Now What? Practical Ways Churches Help People Connect Sunday to Monday

 A similar move is necessary when churches seek to help people connect faith to everyday work and the economy.
 Scripture gives us clear direction about the “What?” and the “So what?” of God’s purpose for work and the economy.
 In brief summary:

-- God, the worker, creates humans in his image, and calls us to the work of cultivating and keeping his good world (Genesis 1-2).
+- God, the worker, creates humans in his image, and calls us to the work of cultivating and keeping his good world (Gen 1-2).
 Because we were created with relationship in mind, with differentiated gifts, our work is always a part of a larger economy.

 - God in Christ is setting the world to rights.
 In relationship (covenant) with the triune God, we are invited and called to participate in the renewal of all things, which involves the everyday work of our hands (whether paid or unpaid).
 Though we live in an already-not-yet reality, followers of Jesus can bring foretastes of God’s kingdom to their work and the economy, where peace and love and justice reign.